dfdellys/CodeRefactor/README.md

 ### Usage

 This is not a functional application.
 It is only for testing purposes.
+Follow the deployment page: https://dfdellys.github.io/CodeRefactor/